 Below we provide a preliminary crosswalk between the populations with data within the CAX and the grouping of populations used by NPCC and Marine Fisheries Advisory Committee's (MAFAC) Columbia Basin Partnership Task Force (CBPTF).
 For populations not linked to data in the CAX we need to verify with managers if there are available data.

-Table 9: Preliminary crosswalk between the NPCC/MAFAC salmon and steelhead groups with content of the CAX query system.
+Preliminary crosswalk between the NPCC/MAFAC salmon and steelhead groups with content of the CAX query system.
+Below is summary figure that reflects the more detailed data from the below table.